nicolatosh/food-game/documentation/README.md

 >**Note**: we can also avoid to use pre-configured VMs with shared network.
 The only parameter to change is *BACKEND* env variable in *docker-compose-frontend.yml* file in which we need to specify what is the other machine address.
 Services will make calls at such address.
+So before starting make sure that BACKEND env variable is equal to *enp0s3* adress of the VM that runs the backend stack.

 Game is now accessible via front-end at **http://localhost:4200/**